Nikkhil06/python/README.md

-# python3 -- Weather Application using API
+# python3 - Weather using API

 # importing the libraries
 from tkinter import *